 Overhauser, and Potassium methods.
 The Overhauser system is a revolutionary instrument developed by GEM to offer a rugged, low power and sensitive alternative to Proton Precession and some other alkali vapour magnetometers.

 The Overhauser system is a super-charged Proton magnetometer that uses a special mixture for energization and measurement.
 Overhauser offers a number of significant benefits over Proton and some alkali vapour systems.

 GEM’s GSM-19 (Overhauser) magnetometer is a primary standard in mineral exploration and magnetic observatories.
 As a standard for magnetic observatories, this system has proven itself – for its high sensitivity, absolute accuracy and dependability.
 Overhauser is also used in archaeology, pipeline mapping, and other engineering and environmental applications.

 The GSM-19 is designed to be a mid-range instrument with excellent benefits for subsurface exploration.
-As a midrange instrument, the Overhauser system offers an order-of-magnitude increase in sensitivity over GEM’s Proton system and matching sensitivites of some alkali devices.
+As a mid-range instrument, the Overhauser system offers an order-of-magnitude increase in sensitivity over GEM’s Proton system and matching sensitivities of some alkali devices.
 With data quality exceeding the standard proton precession, and comparable to the costlier optically pumped cesium magnetometer systems, the GSM-19 is a standard for many applications.

 But the benefits do not end there.
 Overhauser also provides high absolute accuracy, ruggedness, and reliability – numerous systems are in operation around the world with an excellent performance record so that the GSM-19 can be counted on in any situation.
 Early versions of the Overhauser, developed in 1983, are still running on a continuous basis at an observatory in Japan.

 Overhauser also offers the option of pulsed versus continuous operation.
 With pulsed operation, the system provides an energizing pulse to initiate the reading.
 With continuous operation, the system is always active – so that data can be recorded at any time and anywhere conveniently.

 The Overhauser also does not require maintenance – it is as robust and effective an instrument as ever made for the field.
-It also has superior environmental specifications including operating temperatures of -55 to +50 degrees C– giving unparalleled performance throughout.
+It also has superior environmental specifications including operating temperatures of -55°C to +50°C – giving unparalleled performance throughout.